Avialmonanay/Regex_tutorial/gist-Regex-Tutorial.md

 # Using regex to match an email

-A regular expression (regex) is a sequesnce of characters that specifies a search pattern in text.
+A regular expression (regex) is a sequence of characters that specifies a search pattern in text.
 These regex patterns can be used to find all items in a text that match your pattern so you can quickly identify all emails, phone numbers, or anything of your choosing within a given text.
 Normal search functions look for the exact string you inputted.
 Regex allows you to find information without knowing what the exact string is.

 ## Summary